shamayoga/www-shamayoga/shamayoga-in-the-media/events/index.md

     eventTime: END
     Title: End of The World
     Venue: Everywhere
-    Presenter: Depends on your point of view
+    Presenter: Depends on your point of view but without question it is the human race
     Description: >-
       The event will start with mass whaling, chanting , gnashing of teeth etc. followed by a huge flash and finally transcendence or zip.